Autoproof/contract/sources/output/autoproof_Autoproof.md

 23942: Transfership commission percentage can't be less than 0
 28490: Authorship can't be empty
 30316: Can't approve if documents are not sent
+31093: Only owner can set the next autoproof address
 31610: Transfership commission percentage can't be greater than 1000
 34015: Only owner can cancel a document contract
 40368: Contract stopped